swift-berlin/swift-berlin.github.io/_posts/2015-04-13-swift-berlin-8.md

 speakers:
   -
     name: Marco Conti
-    title: A case study: our experience on adopting SWIFT in the data model layer
+    title: 'A case study: our experience on adopting SWIFT in the data model layer'
     image: marcoconti83
     about: Former average Italian, now enthusiastic programmer and country hopper
     links: